-General and administration expenses were higher in the current period when compared to prior period due to increased legal fees incurred regarding the Dyna USA legal dispute.
-Finance cost is higher than the comparative period due to transaction costs being incurred in the debt extinguishment.
-The Company realized a gain of \$99 on warrant revaluation due to fluctuations in black scholes variables.
-The Company realized a gain on investments of \$470 due to the mark-to-market loss in the period.
+General and administration expenses were similar to the comparative period.
+Finance cost is lower than the comparative period due to transaction costs being recorded in the previous period and not repeated in the current period.
+The Company realized a gain on investments of \$380 due to the mark-to-market gain in the period.
 Foreign exchange and warrant liability unrealized gain fluctuated dependent on volatility of the market conditions.
+Included in other income is the \$1,111 received from the appeal bond from Dyna.